Are Sample Packs Royalty Free?

 Every Sample Pack Site Is Different

-We like simplicity and keep it simple.
-Our sample packs are royalty free.
+Some keep it simple.
+Some sample pack sites are royalty free.
 You never have to pay anything if you hit a certain streaming limit, or release on a major.

 Just don’t resell them (that’s lame.
 Don’t be lame).